 Get a full breakdown of the various requirements, how burial insurance policies work, and what to know when buying online.

-For most people, burial insurance plans only have a few requirements:
+For most people, final expense life insurance plans only have a few requirements:

-- You are physically within the United States when you apply for a policy.
-Life insurance laws in every state require applicants to be actually located in the country when they formally apply.
+• You are physically within the United States when you apply for a policy.
+Life insurance laws in every state require applicants to be actually located in the USA when they formally apply.
 You can relocate or visit other countries after the policy is issued, and your policy will remain intact and pay out like normal if you die outside of the USA.

 How Does Burial Insurance Work?